 The 3 Domains of Life

 But there’s a bit more to it than that.
-Here’s more differences between the 3 domains of life.
+Here are more differences between the 3 domains of life.

 Eukaryotic cells have a nucleus that houses chromosomes and DNA.
 Furthermore, eukarya have organelle like mitochondria and chloroplasts all within a cell membrane.

 Eukarya are resistant to traditional antibiotics.
-And finally, eukarya allay don’t have peptidoglycan which exists in bacteria.
-This protects their envelope and maintain its shape.
+And finally, eukarya allay doesn’t have peptidoglycan which exists in bacteria.
+This protects their envelope and maintains its shape.

 Bacteria don’t have any cell organelles and are without a nucleus (prokaryotes).
 If you break down the word prokaryote, “pro” means “before” and “karyote” means “nucleus”.
 So by definition, prokaryotes have existed long before the evolution of a nucleus (such as those found in eukarya).

 Bacteria cover a large group of unicellular microorganisms.
-These single cell organisms are tiny and not visible to the naked eye.
-There’s at least 100 trillion bacteria in your body (or around it) at any given moment.
+These single-cell organisms are tiny and not visible to the naked eye.
+There are at least 100 trillion bacteria in your body (or around it) at any given moment.

-Peptidoglycan is in the cell wall of bacteria which is an essential component of the their cell envelope.
+Peptidoglycan is in the cell wall of bacteria.
+This is an essential component of the cell envelope.
 This feature can only be found in bacteria.

 We don’t observe archaea as frequently as bacteria and eukaryotes.
 This is because they are only found in the harshest environments.
 For example:

 - METHANOGENES: Methanogenes produce methane gas.